Crownmuri/LaMulana2Archipelago/README.md

 - Fake items are currently overwritten as the new filler, so there are no actual traps at this point in development.
 - There could be some issues not listed here, feel free to share on Discord or on GitHub.

-## Food for thought
+## Future plans
-- Potsanity: Add all static reward pots to the location pool -- not sure if the ammo pots should be included, or just become coin/weight filler.
+- Potsanity: Add all static reward pots to the location pool
 - Glossanity: Add all static glossary entries to the location pool